espnet/espnet/egs2/TEMPLATE/tts1/README.md

 If you want to FastSpeech, additional steps with the teacher model are needed since `durations` is needed for the training of FastSpeech.
 Please make sure you already finished training the teacher model (Tacotron2 or Transformer-TTS).

-First, decoding all of data including training, validation, and evaluation set.
+First, decode all of data including training, validation, and evaluation set.
 ```sh
 # specify teacher model directory via --tts_exp option
 $ ./run.sh --stage 7 \